Queue-Fair/react/README.md

 To customise the display for your app, the easiest way is to can create a variant of your queue for use within your app in the Queue-Fair Portal, and tell your app to use it by passing its name as the variant parameter in QueueFairConfig.
 This means that your app users can participate in the same queue as your website visitors, but have a custom display for your app.

-To include React Native components in your display, see the QueueFairDemo/after/app.js code.
+To include React Native components in your Queue display, see the QueueFairDemo/after/App.js code for an example of how to do this.

-Debug level logging is disabled by default, but you can enable it with QueueFairConfig.debug = true - but please make sure it is disabled for release versions of your app.
+Debug level logging is disabled by default, but you can enable it with `config.debug = true` - but please make sure it is disabled for release versions of your app.

 Unlike our Server-Side Adapters, The React Native adapter always works in SAFE_MODE - SIMPLE_MODE is not suitable for this use case.